mabbasiazad/MachineLearning/README.md

          ![](./assets/decoder.png)

        - Natural Language as Sequences: Sequence to Sequence Model (with `Attention`) Implementation
-         - Translating from one language to another
+         - Application: Translating from one language to another

       ![](./assets/SeqToSeq.png)